MA Childhood in Society

 Children, Participation and Social Inclusion

 Children’s participation and diversity have emerged as prominent themes at academic and policy levels within the field of Children and Childhood.
 These themes have also become focal points for child-related policy makers at national and international levels.
-This optional module will explore in some depth a range of theoretical and policy oriented material at both national and international levels in this field.
-The module examines the debates on children as participants in a number of contexts and their contributions as social actors and agents within a diverse range of communities In particular, it explores issues relating to children’s rights, citizenship and participation, as well as critically examining debates around social inclusion, diversity and wellbeing.
+This optional module will explore in some depth a range of theoretical and policy-oriented material at both national and international levels in this field.
+The module examines the debates on children as participants in a number of contexts and their contributions as social actors and agents within a diverse range of communities, In particular, it explores issues relating to children’s rights, citizenship and participation, as well as critically examining debates around social inclusion, diversity and wellbeing.
 The module also examines processes of globalisation and the implications this has for understanding and supporting children's participation.

 Course delivery and learning styles

 Most of the modules are taught over one term, either during the day or in the evenings.
-The sessions are taught through a mixture of seminar, reading group and workshop.
+The sessions are taught through a mixture of the seminar, reading group and workshop.
 Foundation Research Methods module is also available via online delivery.

 The Warwick MA Childhood in Society is designed to develop the needs of both new and experienced scholars and practitioners who are either already working, or who intend to work, with children in educational, social, health or psychological settings, and/or are interested in the debates and issues of childhood as an academic discipline.
 It will also enhance teachers’ continuing professional development at Master’s level, enabling them to connect with a multi-agency context within which schools are now located.
 It is also an excellent starting point for those thinking of doing a doctorate in the field of Childhood Studies.